- For Employers

 - To be informed of the identity of those voluntarily serving on America’s Charities governing Board of Directors, and to expect the board to exercise prudent judgment in its stewardship responsibilities.
 (Board of Directors lists)

-- To have access to our financial statements, audits and Form 990 for the past three years.
+- To have access to our audited financial statements and Form 990 for the past three years.
 (Financial information)

 - To be assured your gifts will go to the organizations you have designated and will be used for the purposes for which they were given.